 Skin resurfacing refers to a group of techniques used to improve a variety of imperfections on the face by removing layers of skin so that new, healthier-looking skin will appear.

-It is important to note that because skin resurfacing has become so common, it may be offered in a non-medical setting and performed by people who are not adequately trained.
-It is highly recommended that you receive treatment from an experienced board-certified facial plastic surgeon.
+It is important to note that because skin resurfacing has become so common, it may be offered in a nonmedical setting and performed by people who are not adequately trained.
+It is highly recommended that you receive treatment from an experienced, board-certified facial plastic surgeon.
 Be sure to check the plastic surgery qualifications and background of the provider before undergoing any skin resurfacing procedure.

 Skin resurfacing may treat:

 If you are considering skin resurfacing, you will first meet with a facial plastic surgeon for a consultation.
-Please bring information about your medical history, including previous surgeries, present and past health problems, and any medications, vitamins or nutritional supplements you are taking or have taken at some time.
+Please bring information about your medical history, including previous surgeries, present and past health problems, and any medications, vitamins or nutritional supplements you are taking or have taken.
 Be sure to tell your plastic surgeon if you have ever had X-ray treatments of your facial skin, such as those used in acne treatment, or if you have had a prior chemical peeling procedure.
 You should also tell your surgeon about current or past use of Accutane, Retin-A and other topical skin preparations.

 Your surgeon will ask you to point out the areas of your skin that you would like improved.
 He or she will then carefully examine your skin type and the extent of skin damage to determine which type of skin resurfacing technique will best meet your needs.
 In some cases, your surgeon may recommend having other procedures performed at the same time, such as eyelid surgery or a facelift.

 If you decide to undergo skin resurfacing and your surgeon thinks that you are a good candidate, he or she will explain the techniques and anesthesia that will be used, the type of facility where the surgery will be performed, and the risks and costs involved.
-Be sure to ask your surgeon any questions you may have, and express your concerns and expectations related to the surgery.
+Be sure to ask your surgeon any questions you may have and also to express your concerns and expectations related to the surgery.

 Although very infrequent, skin resurfacing may cause:

 You can help minimize certain risks by choosing an experienced, board-certified plastic surgeon, and following his or her specific instructions on how to prepare for your procedure.
-Your plastic surgeon will provide you with guidelines on drinking, smoking,and taking and avoiding certain medications and vitamins.
+Your plastic surgeon will provide you with guidelines on drinking, smoking, and taking and avoiding certain medications and vitamins.
 If you smoke, it is highly recommended that you stop smoking for a period of time before and after your procedure.